numerical-mooc/assignment-bank/07_Speed_Limit/Readme.txt

 Chase Johnson

-The purpose of these lesson plans are to introduce 1-D finite explicit and implicit finite difference methods for hyperbolic PDEs.
+The purpose of these lesson plans are to introduce 1-D finite explicit and a recommended assessment for hyperbolic PDEs.